LOMBOK

 Lombok (a four hour ferry ride from Bali) is a quiet, conservative Muslim island with rice terraces, stunning beaches, clear waters, bamboo groves, wonderful reefs, monkey-filled jungles, volcanos, fog-covered mountains, straw-hatted farmers, painted donkey carts, cashew plantations and tiny fishing villages.
 Lombok Strait is a famous diving spot.

-Located immediately east of Bali, Lombok is 112 kilometers long and 80 kilometers wide at its widest point and covers about 4,690 square kilometers (1,826 square miles) .
-It has a mountain ranges in the north and southeast and fertile central plains, where most of the people live.
+Located immediately east of Bali, Lombok is 112 kilometers (70 miles) long and 80 kilometers (50 miles) wide at its widest point and covers about 4,690 square kilometers (1,826 square miles).
+Gunung Rinjani, Indonesia's second-highest peak and highest volcano, dominates the northern part of the island.
+To the south is a fertile agricultural plain that is broadest along the western coast.
+It rolls up into hilly terrain in the south that abruptly breaks off into cliffs falling down to the Indian Ocean.
+The fertile central plains is where most of the people live.
 Lombok is dryer than Bali.
 The rainy season is between November and March; the dry season between May and August.
 The greatest rainfall is in the west.
 The south can get particularly dry and experience prolonged droughts.
 The 30 rivers found on the island are vital for agriculture.

 Lombok is separated by a deep trench that divides the Asian continental shelf from the Australian shelf.
 Biologist Alfred Wallace was the first to notice in the 19th century that Lombok’s flora and fauna differed from those on the western islands of the Indonesian archipelago.
 Since then the Wallace Line was drawn from the Lombok Straits northwards up the Makassar Straits — separating Kalimantan from Sulawesi — and on to the South China Sea, demarcating the Asian and the Australian ecozones.